apoluekt/OpenRPNCalc/Doc/case_design.md

 <img src="images/photo_split.jpg" width="600px">

-Same, with flex cable connecting the two PCBs and ready to be closed
+Same, with flex cable connecting the two PCBs and ready to be closed.
+The keyboard PCB used in this version had a bug which required soldering a few wires visible in this photo; the "rev3" repository has this bug corrected.

 <img src="images/photo_open.jpg" width="600px">